indie/mastodon/ApacheConfigDocs/localhost_setup.md

-# Apache2 and the Return of the Mastodon
+# Apache2 and the Return of the ECOSTEADER Mastodon

 REQUIRED:  Apache2